Mighty Audio: Products

-The device is currently limited to Spotify and Amazon Music content and users with a Spotify Premium account.
+Mighty Audio offers a mobile app for iOS and Android that is used to wirelessly sync Spotify Music to the Mighty via the player's Bluetooth and Wi-Fi.
+Once the music is stored on Mighty, the user no longer needs a phone or Internet connection for music playback.
+Mighty has a 3.5mm headset jack and also works with Bluetooth headphones.
+The device is limited to Spotify and Amazon Music content and users with a Spotify Premium account.
 Mighty can only currently sync playlists, not albums or individual tracks.
 The workaround is to add albums or songs to a playlist and sync the playlist.

-Shuffle
+In July 2017, users setting up Mightys with the mobile app experienced connectivity issues.
+The company released software updates to address these connectivity issues.

 The device was met with criticism when it first launched as it did not have a shuffle feature.
 Shuffle functionality was added in September 2017 via a software update.

-Connectivity

-Users setting up their Mightys with the mobile app experienced connectivity issues.
-The company released software updates to address these connectivity issues.

-Software Releases

-The company released several minor software updates and a major 1.0 software update in September 2017.
-Items included in this update were shuffle functionality, aux cable support for speakers, improved battery life, connectivity stability fixes, the ability to sync individual playlists rather than everything loaded onto Mighty, and automatic playlist updates to the device, dubbed “Stay Fresh” by the company.
+Other items included in this update were shuffle functionality, aux cable support for speakers, improved battery life, connectivity stability fixes, the ability to sync individual playlists rather than everything loaded onto Mighty, and automatic playlist updates to the device, dubbed “Stay Fresh” by the company.